 Unlike buses, wheelchair users aren’t required to travel rear-facing.
 I noticed on both journeys, going and coming back, I was sitting facing forward.

 There are buttons next to the wheelchair spaces that allow you to open the doors when you reach your stop or to speak to the driver through an intercom if you need help.

 Our stop was at Princes Street and getting off the tram was just as easy as getting on.
 I couldn’t believe how simple and straightforward it was.

 Usually, when I want to travel by train I’d have to call at least 24 hours in advance to book assistance.
-Not great if you are feeling spontaneous or make last minute plans one day.
+Not great if you are feeling spontaneous or make last-minute plans one day.
 Booking assistance means that someone will be there with portable ramps to help me get on and off the train.
-Unfortunately, there have been occasions when they’ve forgotten and no-one was there to help.
+Unfortunately, there have been occasions when they’ve forgotten and no one was there to help.

 Experiencing Edinburgh Trams for the first time as a wheelchair user was very enjoyable.
-I found the trams to be extremely wheelchair accessible from start to finish even the convenience of the disabled parking bays at trackside.
+I found the trams to be extremely wheelchair accessible from start to finish even the convenience of the disabled parking bays at the trackside.
 I loved the ease of getting on and off the tram without having to wait for someone to place portable ramps down for me.

 The journey was also very smooth and I didn’t feel unsafe or feel like my wheelchair was moving around or in danger of tipping.
 All in all, it was a great experience and has encouraged me to use the Trams more often whenever I want to go to Edinburgh or when I’m going to a gig whether at Murrayfield Stadium (there is a stop at the Stadium) or in the City Centre.